unconed/shadergraph/README.md

 var program = shader.link('main');
 ```

+Instancing behavior can be configured globally or per shader (see below).

-Instead of referencing snippets by name, you can also pass in GLSL code directly to `.pipe()` and `.require()`, regardless of whether you defined a fetch function.
+Instead of including snippets by name, you can also pass in GLSL code directly to `.pipe(…)` and `.require(…)` regardless of whether you are using a fetch function/library or not.

 Materials
 ---